Particular/docs.particular.net/servicecontrol/audit-instances/creating-config-file.md

 ### RavenDB 3.5

-If on Version 4.25 and below or using the old RavenDB 3.5 persister the ServiceControl Audit instance can be configured to expose the RavenDB studio.
+For instances running version 4.25 and below or using the old RavenDB 3.5 persistence the ServiceControl Audit instance can be configured to expose the RavenDB studio.

 #### ServiceControl.Audit/ExposeRavenDB